usshabb/function/replit.md

 - SSENSE: Browse curated fashion products in a 3x5 grid with images, prices, and clickable links
 - Weather: Current weather for your location with temperature, conditions, and forecast
 - Top Sites: Ranked list of top 20 most visited websites from past 7 days with logos and visit counts.
 Users can star/pin favorite sites to keep them at the top while preserving original rank numbers for unstarred sites
-- RSS Reader: Follow tech blogs and news sources with latest 5 articles displayed.
-Starts with 5 default feeds (TechCrunch, The Verge, Hacker News, Ars Technica, Wired).
-Users can add/remove custom RSS feeds via the Manage Feeds interface
+- RSS Reader: Explore and subscribe to 134 curated RSS sources across 12 categories (Design, Engineering, ML, Marketing, etc.).
+Features include favicon display, date-grouped articles (Today/Yesterday/This Week/Earlier), one-click subscription toggles, and no auto-subscriptions (users explore and choose their feeds)

 ## User Preferences